CZ P-09 C Nocturne Review: Home Run or Foul Ball?

 Despite a middle-of-the-road trigger, the mechanical accuracy of the Nocturne was good.
 With a better shooter, tighter groups would definitely be possible.

-This was the Achilles heel of the Nocturne.
-I experienced intermittent failures to feed across multiple ammo types and magazines throughout the duration of the testing.
+This was originally a score of 2.5/5 due to the experienced intermittent failures to feed across multiple ammo types and magazines throughout the duration of the testing.
+Since the gun was sent off for repair and returned to me, I have had zero issues.
+I still knocked a point off for the initial troubles.

 Customization: 3.5/5